Want to beat Anxiety and Addiction? Here’s what I know from 36 years in practice.

 Can I take straight GABA for anxiety and addiction support?

 Plain GABA does not work for most people.
 The label will have a short term for GABA, or just say the word GABA.
-What is needed is GABA that has been phenylated (often called Pharma GABA).
+What is needed is GABA that has been phenylated, fermented to change its structure.
+(Often called Pharma GABA).
 Take it away from food.
 It may work well for you or it might not.

 Why phenylated?
 GABA is not supposed to be able to cross the blood-brain barrier.
 This barrier is extremely selective about what gets access into the brain.
 Phenylated GABA is modified by enzymes and other processes and is allowed into the brain.

 GAD 65 is an enzyme used to make GABA from Glutamate.
-Current research shows that antibodies to our own GAD65 enzymes is increasingly a problem, and that these antibodies may well be implicated in autoimmune diseases (such as Diabetes Type 1 and Celiac), as well as in autism, schizophrenia, epilepsy and hormonal disorders.
+Antibodies to our own GAD65 enzymes is a problem not fully explored by doctors.
+These antibodies may be implicated in autoimmune diseases (such as Diabetes Type 1 and Celiac), autism, schizophrenia, epilepsy and hormonal disorders.

 There also appears to be a strong link between gluten and GAD65 enzymes.
-When gluten (in all its forms) is removed from the person’s diet, skin care and lungs (breathing flour, etc.), not only do gluten antibodies reduce, but GAD65 antibodies reduce too.
-Cyrex Labs has tests for these and I highly recommend talking to this lab and investing some serious money in running just about every test they offer.
+When gluten (in all its forms, wheat, oats, barley, rye) is removed from the person’s diet, skin care and makeup, not only do gluten antibodies reduce, but GAD65 antibodies reduce too.
+Cyrex Labs has tests for these and I highly recommend investing in running tests they offer.
+(I do this in Consults).

-Next to greatly reducing the stress of life’s commitments, getting off gluten 100% is the most powerful action I know to improve GABA levels and create a healthy new body in general.
+Next to greatly reducing stress and adding the above supplements, getting off gluten 100% is the most powerful action I know to improve GABA levels and create a healthy new body in general.
 Gluten causes multiple neurological and hormonal issues, as well as contributing to leaky gut and an impaired immune system.

 What else can I do to help rebuild my GABA?